-If you follow what the government and food industry tells you like a broken record, you probably still believe that soy at least as some health benefits and that it’s a good idea to consume at least some.
+If you follow what the government and food industry tells you like a broken record, you probably still believe that soy has some health benefits and that it's a good idea to consume at least some.
 After all, what could be bad about the innocent soy milk or tasteless tofu?

-Of course, the main reason why you should avoid soy are the same reasons why you should stay away from other grains and legumes.
-Lectins will mess with your leptin sensitivity (hunger and energy expenditure signals), making your brain think he’s hungry even when your body as more than enough calories.
+Of course, the main reasons why you should avoid soy are the same reasons why you should stay away from other grains and legumes.
+Lectins will mess with your leptin sensitivity (hunger and energy expenditure signals), making your brain think it's hungry even when your body has more than enough calories.
 Leptin resistance could lead to insulin resistance, which could lead to a host of problems also known as the metabolic syndrome.
 Levels of phytates in soy are also very high.
 Phytates bind to minerals like zinc, calcium, iron and magnesium and make them unavailable for you.

 Asians and their soy consumption

-If you ask an Asian family you know, chances are you’ll realise that they don’t eat that much soy.
+If you ask an Asian family you know, chances are you'll realize that they don't eat that much soy.

-This is another of those ideas that where implanted in the general consciousness that we take for a fact without questioning its origin.
+This is another of those ideas that were implanted in the general consciousness that we take for a fact without questioning its origin.

 Asians traditionally eat small amounts of soy and most of it is in a fermented form like nato, miso or tempeh.
 When you properly ferment beans and grains, they usually lose a lot of their lectin and phytate content.

 When they don't have a fermented form of soy, they usually have it with fish broth in soups, which is very high in minerals and somewhat counter acts the effects of soy.

 It's funny to learn that a lot of those other cultures seem to instinctively know how to prepare certain foods to minimize their downsides (soaking, sprouting, fermenting)